 Based on your answers to the questions in Defining Campaign Access, you can modify which page layouts apply to users with the Marketing User profile.
 You can also modify other profiles to restrict campaign access.
-The ability to modify and create profiles is available in Enterprise, Unlimited, Performance, and Developer Editions only.
+The ability to modify and create profiles is available in Professional, Enterprise, Performance, Unlimited, and Developer Editions.